Lactobacillus acidophilus

 What is the recommended dosage of Lactobacillus acidophilus?

-The clinically studied dose for Lactobacillus acidophilus is 1–10 billion CFU/day for general use; up to 50 billion CFU/day in IBS or vaginal health protocols.
-Always follow product labeling and consult a healthcare provider for personalized dosing recommendations.
+The clinically studied dose is 1–10 billion CFU/day for general use; up to 50 billion CFU/day in IBS or vaginal health protocols Always follow the product label and check with a healthcare provider for personal advice.